Skip to main content

 Swallow gabapentin capsules and tablets whole with a drink of water or juice.
 Do not chew them.

-You can take gabapentin with or without food, but it's best to do the same each day.
+You can take gabapentin with or without food.

 Try to space your doses evenly through the day.
 For example, you could take it first thing in the morning, early afternoon and at bedtime.